 How to Get Sharp and In Focus Stars in Starscape Photos

 Nightscape photography can seem extremely daunting at first, due to the extreme pitch-black darkness that can turn even the simplest task into a frustrating one.
 However, the basics of nightscape photography can be broken down into just two big challenges: exposure, and sharpness of stars.
+Getting sharp stars in photos is the foundation to any great night photo.

 Once you realise how basic the techniques for overcoming these two obstacles are, nightscape photography will become just as easy as shooting a traditional landscape at midday!
 This will free up more of your energy for creative thinking, and making exciting images that go far beyond merely pointing your camera upwards and hoping for the best.